nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.3.
 Find a staff : `find s-`

-Shows a list of staffs whose name contains one of the given names.
+The command serves as a tool to help you quickly find all the staffs with the given name in your company.

+This command changes the panel to the [`Staff List`](#31-eva-gui) to display the result.

 Format `find FIND_TYPE- KEYWORD`